ajyan/news/README.md

 ## Start & Watch

+    $ npm start

+The application will be running on port 3000

+## Simple build for production
 Within the client directory:

-    $ npm start
+    $ npm run build
+    $ serve -s build

+The application will be running on port 5000

 # Application Features

 - Each article contains a photo, a headline, and a description.
-Upon clicking the `See More` button, users can then see the content, the published date, as well as the source of the article
+Upon clicking the `See More` button, users can then see the content, the published date, as well as the source of the article.
 - Users can submit a query to the site and return a list of relevant news articles
 - Users can save their favorite articles by selecting the `★` and the article is saved to their favorites, which can be found at the `Favorites` link in the nav bar
-- Article lists are paginated and limited to 5 articles per page
+- Each set of articles, favorites, and search items has been paginated, with a limit of five articles per page

 # Languages & Tools